Aminebenmansour/koul/SemiAutoRecon/README.md

 ## Installation

-There are three ways to install SemiAutoRecon: pipx, pip, and manually.
+There are three ways to install semiautorecon: pipx, pip, and manually.
 Before installation using any of these methods, certain requirements need to be fulfilled.
 If you have not refreshed your apt cache recently, run the following command so you are installing the latest available packages:

 ```bash
 sudo apt update